The P.E.G Revolution

 The "Golden Era"

-TV's early "Golden Era" as it is now known was punctuated with insightful news programs like "Face the Nation" and Edward R. Murrow's "See It Now".
+TV's early "Golden Era" was punctuated with insightful news programs like "Face the Nation" and Edward R. Murrow's "See It Now".
 Even much of the entertainment seemed educational, as in the 1957 re-creation of Orson Welles' "War of the Worlds" or programs like "Playhouse 90" and "Kraft Television Theatre".

-So perhaps C-Span is less of a revolutionary idea than a "reversionary" idea, a reversion to the way it used to be.
+So perhaps C-Span is less revolutionary idea and more a "reversionary" idea, a reversion to the way it used to be.
 Still, when Brian Lamb and friends invented C-SPAN, their mission of making government more available to its citizens was actually radical for its time.

 A Local C- Span